sebastianekstrom/mountainandoaks/README.md

 ### 3. Add the recipe to the global list

-All recipes are fetched from [recipes.ts](https://github.com/sebastianekstrom/sebbe-baking/blob/main/constants/recipes.ts), ddd the new recipe at the top of the list.
+All recipes are fetched from [recipes.ts](https://github.com/sebastianekstrom/sebbe-baking/blob/main/constants/recipes.ts), add the new recipe at the top of the list.

 ### 4. Create the new recipe page